 Questions to Ponder

-- Why is it so important to be intentional and do all of this with our children?
-This may seem obvious, but many parents are relying on Sunday school to teach their children about Christ and the resurrection.
-This post is meant to encourage and delight.
+- Why is it so important to be intentional about Easter with our children?
+This may seem obvious, but many parents are relying on Sunday school to teach their children about Christ and the Resurrection.
+This devotional

 is meant to encourage you that you can teach your children these wonderful truths in fun and meaningful ways at home.